alexchristianqr/alexchristianqr/README.md

 [![avatar](assets/profile_background.jpg)](https://github.com/alexchristianqr)

-I am a full stack web developer with more than 5 years of experience using frontend and backend technologies.
+I'm Software Engineer & full stack web developer with more than 5 years of experience using frontend and backend technologies.
 I have worked in high growth startups where the challenges and day to day are variable and high learning.
 I am also a digital entrepreneur to know more about technology business.